Ledger Wallet Clear Signing: The Safest Way to Approve Crypto Transactions

 - Display: Dictates how this information is presented to the user.

 By leveraging JSON paths and reference mechanisms (such as $, #, @), this structure enables wallets to accurately map and display intricate details like addresses, amounts, and timestamps in a clear and comprehensible manner.
-This approach ensures that users can easily verify transaction specifics, bridging the gap between raw blockchain data and user-friendly interfaces.

-However, clear signing outside of Ledger Live, like when using third-party dApps or wallets, depends on dApp developers providing metadata (clear, human-readable descriptions of what the transaction does), and wallet providers integrating Ledger’s SDK to pass that information securely to the device.
+However, clear signing outside of Ledger Wallet, like when using third-party dApps or wallets, depends on dApp developers providing metadata (clear, human-readable descriptions of what the transaction does), and wallet providers integrating Ledger’s SDK to pass that information securely to the device.
 It requires cooperation across the ecosystem to ensure clear signing becomes a consistent standard everywhere and not just within Ledger’s native environment.

 The Solution: Building in the Open with Ecosystem Stakeholders

-To further grow adoption and implementation of clear signing, Ledger provides developers with accessible tools and resources.
 An example is the ERC-7730 JSON Builder, an open-source tool that enables developers to easily create and visualize compliant JSON files for clear signing.
-This tool simplifies the process of crafting and validating metadata, allowing developers to preview how transaction details will appear on Ledger devices.
+This tool simplifies the process of crafting and validating metadata, allowing developers to preview how transaction details will appear on Ledger signers.

 While clear signing markedly improves transaction transparency, Ledger acknowledges that it functions best as part of a multi-layered security strategy.
 Complementary tools, such as Web3 firewalls and transaction simulations, are also important in identifying and mitigating potential threats.